devIceMan/Intel-Edison-Experiments/apps/light-and-sound/README.md

 Security Alarm

 Connected:
+* Sound Sensor on A2
 * Light Sensor on A3
-* Sound Sensor on A2

-* Temperature Sensor on A0
+* LCD on I2C-1
+* ubidots.com cloud